lexermal/website-weixler-me/blog/Basic-cluster-setup/07 Setup Backups.md

 # Setup Backups
-In this tutorial we will configure automatic backups for a K3s cluster with Longhorn using Velero to backup resources to an S3 storage.
+In this tutorial, we will configure automatic backups for a K3s cluster with Longhorn using Velero to backup resources to an S3 storage.

 Hint: Longhorn has a backup feature for the volumes included, but when the whole cluster is lost, the backups do not seem to be restoreable.